Curse of the Blue Tattoo

-The Curse of the Blue Tattoo is a 2004 historical novel by L.A.
-Meyer.
+Curse of the Blue Tattoo is a 2004 historical novel by L.A.
+Meyer, the second book in the Bloody Jack series.
 It continues the story of orphaned London girl, Jacky Faber, in the early 19th century.
-The story began in Bloody Jack, and continues in Under the Jolly Roger, In the Belly of the Bloodhound, Mississippi Jack, My Bonny Light Horseman, Rapture of the Deep, The Wake of the Lorelei Lee, The Mark of the Golden Dragon, Viva Jacquelina!, Boston Jacky, and Wild Rover No More.
+The novel is preceded by Bloody Jack (2002) and followed by Under the Jolly Roger (2005), In the Belly of the Bloodhound (2006), Mississippi Jack (2007), My Bonny Light Horseman (2008), Rapture of the Deep (2009), The Wake of the Lorelei Lee (2010), The Mark of the Golden Dragon (2011), Viva Jacquelina!
+(2012), Boston Jacky (2013), and Wild Rover No More (2016).

-Plot introduction
+Curse of the Blue Tattoo audiobook narrated by Katherine Kellgren received various accolades, including Audie Awards and being named an Odyssey Award honor book.

+Background

 At the end of Bloody Jack, Jacky Faber is exposed as a girl and sent to the Lawson Peabody School for Young Girls in Boston, in the hopes that they can find her a husband.

-Explanation of the novel's title

-Curse of the Blue Tattoo refers to the anchor tattoo Jacky received while serving as a ship's boy.
+The book's title refers to the anchor tattoo Jacky received while serving as a ship's boy.
 Frequently mistaken for a pitchfork, it becomes a great source of trouble for her.